sapphacs13/pd3-SiteOfGames-Sappha-Anya-Sunnam/Log.md

 6/12 - Anya - I created the delay method and placed it in certain places.
 The win methods mess the game up a bit, but we'll figure that out.
 Go Team SAS!
 6/12 - Sunnam - Had trouble running it a lot (kept crashing).
 Still testing and figuring out how to fix winV() and winH() 6/13 - Anya - The delay method does not cause Processing to shut down any more!!!!!!!!!
 It doesn't work in the context that I want it to work in though.
+6/15 - Anya - Added 20Qs with a Node class.